FindArticles FindArticles

 Table of Contents

-• A giant paycheck with softer targets
+• A bigger paycheck with softer targets

-• Robotaxi math that moves the goalposts
+• Robotaxi math that shifts the goalposts

-• Optimus: from hype to hedged deliverables
+• Optimus: Hype to hedged Love’s presentation transition

 • Ten million FSD subscriptions versus adoption reality

-• The $8.5T question: valuation and profits
+• The $8.5T question: value and profits

 • Governance strings attached